Explainer: A guide to the Brexit backstop, and why there's a UK-EU standoff

 Johnson promised in his letter that the British government and parliament would swiftly endorse a Brexit deal without a backstop in it.
 But he also says the UK will leave the EU on Oct.
 31 regardless.

-While Johnson’s more hawkish stance has made an abrupt split more likely, many in Brussels still doubt that Brexit will materialize this autumn.
+While Johnson’s more hawkish stance has made an abrupt split more likely, many in Brussels still doubt that Brexit will materialise this autumn.

 They suspect that parliament may block it, or that the process may be held up by a snap British election.